Oneco

 Oneco (sometimes called Owaneko) was a sachem of the Mohegans in the Connecticut Colony and the son of Uncas.
-During King Philip's War (1675–78) he distinguished himself as a battlefield commander and has been credited as one of the executioners of Canonchet.
+During King Philip's War (1675–78), he was a battlefield commander and has been credited as one of the executioners of Canonchet.
 Later, he was the lead petitioner in a legal case that tested whether the Mohegan sachemate was a political entity equal to The Crown.

 Biography

 Oneco, the son of Uncas, served as war chief of the Mohegans during King Philip's War, distinguishing himself in battle.
 His service to the colonial cause during the war made him an important ally and he was given the right to sell his prisoners as slaves to New England settlers.

 In 1676, Oneco joined in the execution of Canonchet, the Narragansett commander who had led the defense of the great swamp fortress.
 After the Pequot leader Robin Cassacinamon shot Canonchet, Oneco beheaded him and then quartered his body.
 Canonchet's death at the hands of Oneco was notable as Canonchet's father, Miantonomoh, had been killed by Oneco's father, Uncas, in 1643.

 After Uncas' death, Oneco succeeded to the leadership of the Mohegans.
 He was, in turn, succeeded by his own son, Caesar.